Transferring personal allowance to your spouse - the "marriage allowance"?

 This can reduce your spouse or partner's tax bill by up to £252.

-If you don't use up your full personal allowance and this applies, an option will automatically appear in untied as part of the tax return questions when filing your self assessment.
+If you don't use up your full personal allowance and you meet the criteria, an option will automatically appear in untied Pro in the browser as part of the tax return questions when filing your self assessment (it won't show in untied lite).

 Selecting this option and providing some additional information will allow you to transfer the marriage allowance to a spouse or civil partner.